 The '10 Second Bed’

-Why is history relative to the comforter-duvet comparison?
 Duvet is an old-French and old-Norse word originating in 1750 to mean ‘down’.
-The introduction of the duvet into America in the 1970’s allowed the word duvet to become water-downed in simplicity to mean ‘down comforter’ and today it is referred to with any kind of filled comforter.
+The introduction of the duvet into America in the 1970’s transitioned the word duvet into a simpler term ‘down comforter’.Today it is referred to with any kind of filled comforter.
 But wait, this is specific as well.

 Down traditionally comes from the Eider duck, and has evolved to include goose, or a blend of fillings.
 Feathers were the common filling among rural Europe.
 Goose down is the most popular comforter being used today, aside from less expensive fillings found in alternative comforters.
 Alternative comforters were created to combat allergy issues commonly found with feathers.

-In fact, if you and your bedmate argue over the room temperature at night, you can even splurge on duvet inserts, which are weights to hold down your sides of your comforter.
+In fact, if you and your bedmate argue over the room temperature at night, you can even splurge on duvet inserts, which are weights to hold down the sides of your comforter.

 Did you know—